Adron/adron.github.io/_working/contents/docs/Speaking-Presentations-Workshops/index.md

 **Upcoming Presentations**

-* [Inception to Iterative Development with Azure](/talks/inception-workflow-deployed) - An overview of the leanest, meanest, modern technique to dev stacks, implementation, and deployment.
+* [Inception, Workflow, to $Deployed$](/talks/inception-workflow-deployed) - An overview of the leanest, meanest, modern technique to dev stacks, implementation, and deployment.
 Location and dates coming soon!
+* [CI/CD in 30 Minutes or Less](/talks/cicd-in-30-minutes-or-less) - Walk through of building a greenfield CI/CD Environment from scratch in the cloud.

 **Past Presentations**